SilentSerenityy/SilentSerenityy/README.md

 >
 > 🥰 I'm a solo coder, but I love making friends - believe me, I really do like making a nice friend.
 >
-> 💻 I'm the lead developer of the newly verified bot Cassandra#9492 - ask me about it!
+> 💻 I'm the lead developer of the verified Discord bot Cassandra#9492 - ask me about it!

 #### My social medias...
 > 💬 Discord!
 Let's be friends! **Shadi#9492** - I like being social, so add me!
 I am quite the active one.